TUDelft-CITG/OpenTNSim/README.md

 ## Examples

 The benefit of OpenTNSim is the generic set-up.
 A number of examples are presented in a seperate [Jupyter Notebook repository](https://github.com/TUDelft-CITG/OpenTNSim-Notebooks).
 Information on how to use the notebooks is presented in that repository as well.

+## Book

+Based on the examples and docs a book can be generated using the commands `make book` and cleaned up using `make clean-book`.
+These commands are unix only.